Melbourne–Voyager collision: Analysis

-The idea that those aboard Voyager incorrectly assessed their position in relation to the carrier was most prominently supported by Robertson during the first commission: he suggested that Stevens and the others aboard the destroyer may have believed that they were on Melbourne port bow.
-The navigational lights aboard Melbourne may have been dimmed (there is disagreement on this point), and experimental red floodlights on the flight deck may have been seen and misinterpreted as a port-side navigation light.
+With Voyager on Melbourne's starboard bow, Voyager's bridge crew would have seen Melbourne's green navigation light.
+However, Melbourne also had on her mast, new red floodlights on, which were there to assist the landing of aircraft on Melbourne.
+The pilot in one of the Gannets doing touchdowns on Melbourne stated that the new lights (which faced to port) were lighting up the cockpit.
+Captain Robertson asked a naval man to go forward and adjust the red light.
+After this was done, the red lights were facing in a starboard direction and being higher on the mast, overshot Melbourne's green navigation light.
+As Voyager was doing her fishtail to get into position to go astern of Melbourne, the officer of the watch likely saw this red light and turned Voyager to port too early, leading to collision stations.

 The second Royal Commission felt that this, combined with the ill health of Stevens, was the more likely cause of the collision.
 Frame states that for this theory to be plausible, the entire bridge crew had to lose the tactical picture at the same time, which he considered to be too improbable.
 Ferry is also of the opinion that, unless Melbourne was both in Voyager's radar blind spot and obscured by exhaust from the destroyer, it was unlikely that the bridge crew would think they were not to starboard of the carrier.

+The recent study in 2023 asserts that Captain Stevens on Voyager had already instructed Voyager's officer of the watch to fishtail Voyager into position on Melbourne's port quarter.
+It is therefore likely that Melbourne's red light was not seen by all of Voyager's bridge crew, as the captain had been in the chart area, and was standing outside that area just before the collision.

 Ferry favours the opinion that Voyager misjudged the manoeuvring room she had.
 He claims that the destroyer knew where she was in relation to Melbourne and that the turn to starboard then reversal to port was intended to be a "fishtail" manoeuvre.
 Voyager was to swing out wide of the carrier, then turn back towards her, cross the stern and assume her position without having to do a loop.
 However, insufficient time was allowed for Voyager to get clear of Melbourne before turning back to port, so instead of passing behind Melbourne, the destroyer passed in front.
 Ferry's theory eliminates the need for a double error in the communications signals, and the need for all on the destroyer's bridge to have such a vastly incorrect assumption of where Voyager was in relation to the carrier.
-In 2014 he wrote a summary of the theories, the suitability of Royal Commissions for this type of investigation and related experience from the later HMAS Melbourne/USS Frank E. Evans collision.
+In 2014 he wrote a summary of the theories, the suitability of Royal Commissions for this type of investigation and related experience from the later HMAS Melbourne - USS Frank E. Evans collision.